Rookout/docs/docs/rules-status.md

 **These are the available statuses**:

-- `Pending` - the rule has yet to be applied by any of your applications and no errors have been reported.
+- `Pending` (gray) - the rule has yet to be applied by any of your applications and no errors have been reported.
-- `Active` - the rule has been applied by one or more of your applications has applied the rule and no errors have been reported.
+- `Active` (green) - the rule has been applied by one or more of your applications has applied the rule and no errors have been reported.
-- `Error` - one or more of your applications has reported an error in processing, applying or executing the rule.
+- `Error` (red) - one or more of your applications has reported an error in processing, applying or executing the rule.

-- `Warning` - this state appears in addition to the other states, indicating that one or more of your applications has reported a warning in processing, applying or executing the rule.
+- `Warning` (sign) - this state appears in addition to the other states, indicating that one or more of your applications has reported a warning in processing, applying or executing the rule.

-## Pending
+## Pending (Gray)

 `Pending` status occurs when none of your applications have yet to apply the rule and no errors have been reported.